 - Preheat the oven to 350°F and line 2 small baking sheets with parchment paper.

 - Heat the oil in a large pot or Dutch oven over medium heat.
 Add the onion, celery, carrots, broccoli stems, salt, and pepper and sauté until softened, about 10 minutes.
-Add the potatoes and garlic and stir, then add the broth and apple cider vinegar, and simmer for 20 minutes until the potatoes are soft.
+Add the potatoes and garlic and stir, then add the broth and simmer for 20 minutes until the potatoes are soft.
 Let cool slightly.

 - Set aside 1 cup of the broccoli florets to roast as a topping for the soup.
 Place the remaining florets in a steamer basket, and set over a pot with 1-inch of water.
 Bring the water to a simmer, cover, and let steam 5 minutes, until the broccoli is tender.